dottjt/plastic/other/unused/05-date-unused.md

 Perhaps I'll be mugged today.
 Attacked by an elf with a gun in his surly pocket.

 My mugging is ace.

+, as my thoughts flutter about in a triage of .

+undeniably stunning in worst possible way

+Nothing about her existence offered purity, nor sanctity,